-13. Related Parties
+11. Related Parties

-The organization is related to the Nature Canada Foundation through a common Board of Directors.
-The organization provides the Nature Canada Foundation with administration services at no charge.
+The organization was related to the Nature Canada Foundation through a common Board of Directors.
+The organization provided the Nature Canada Foundation with administration services, as required, at no charge.
+Effective July 28, 2016, the Nature Canada Foundation was dissolved.

-14. Commitments
+12. Commitments

-The organization is committed under operating leases for office space, equipment and professional services.
-Future minimum annual rental payments for the next five fiscal years, thereafter and in aggregate are as follows:
+The organization is committed under operating leases for office space, equipment and certain professional services.
+Future minimum annual rental payments on a fiscal year basis for the balance of the lease terms are as follows: